 Luckily, in this case, the split was reasonably amicable.
 The house got transferred into Jack’s name, and Chloe received her share of the equity.
 Which she went on to put down as a deposit on an onward purchase

 If you can relate to this scenario and need some specialist mortgage advice in Bristol.
-Get in touch and we will see how a Mortgage Advisor in Bristol may be able to help.
+Book your free mortgage appointment and we will see how one of our mortgage advisor in Bristol may be able to help.